Operational Support and Management

 Elected by and reporting to the United Nations General Assembly, the High Commissioner performs functions as described in UN General Assembly resolution 428 (V) of 14 December 1950 in order to administer and direct the work of the Office of the High Commissioner for Refugees in the performance of its mandate.

 The Executive Office of the High Commissioner comprises the Deputy High Commissioner, the Assistant High Commissioner for Operations, the Assistant High Commissioner for Protection, the Chef de Cabinet, and their staff as well as the Special Envoy for the Central Mediterranean Situation and the Special Envoy for the Horn of Africa.
-The Executive Office is situated within the larger organizational entity, Executive Direction and Management (EDM) which also includes the Office of the Inspector General, the Ethics Office, the Evaluation Service, the New York Liaison Office, the Legal Affairs Service, the Office for the Ombudsman, Enterprise Risk Management, UNHCR Innovation Service, Change Management (that includes Organizational Development and Management Service).
+The Executive Office is situated within the larger organizational entity, Executive Direction and Management (EDM) which also includes the Office of the Inspector General, the Ethics Office, the Evaluation Service, the Governance Service, the New York Liaison Office, the Legal Affairs Service, the Office for the Ombudsman, Enterprise Risk Management, UNHCR Innovation Service and Change Management (that includes Organizational Development and Management Service).
 The Executive Office crafts a clear and consistent corporate vision, sets operational priorities and strategies and oversees UNHCR’s activities worldwide.
 It engages directly with donors and States at the highest level to secure political and financial support for UNHCR.

 The Assistant High Commissioner for Operations (AHC-O) oversees and ensures strategic leadership and direction for all UNHCR operations in the field, the five Regional Bureaux at Headquarters, the Division of Programme Support and Management and the Division of Emergency, Security and Supply.

 The Assistant High Commissioner for Protection (AHC-P) ensures that protection focus is instilled into all aspects of UNHCR’s work, oversees the development and implementation of protection policy and legal standards, and coordinates high- level advocacy on protection matters.
-The AHC-P oversees the activities of the Division of International Protection and of the Division of Resilience and Solutions as well as the Special Advisor on Statelessness and the Head of the Global Refugee Forum coordination team it provides guidance on protection policy to the Regional Bureaux, the Division of Programme Support and Management and the Division of External Relations and to communications relating to protection.
+The AHC-P oversees the activities of the Division of International Protection and of the Division of Resilience and Solutions as well as the Special Advisor on Statelessness and the Head of the Global Refugee Forum coordination team.
+It provides guidance on protection policy to the Regional Bureaux, the Division of Programme Support and Management and the Division of External Relations and on communications relating to protection.
 The AHC-P works closely with the AHC-O to provide overall strategic direction for operational protection aspects of UNHCR’s work.

 The Inspector General’s Office (IGO) supports the effective, efficient and accountable management of UNHCR operations, including through preventive measures that minimize the need for remedial action, and upholds an environment of integrity by contributing to the maintenance of the highest standards of personal and professional conduct by UNHCR workforce.
 The IGO participates in the development of relevant UNHCR policies, monitoring implementation and impact through inspection, investigation and ad hoc inquiry activities.